-This Pumpkin Cream Cheese Bread is the perfect fall recipe to make.
-Moist, soft, and packed with flavors that will warm up your heart.
-It’s an easy make and doesn’t require any special skills.
+This Pumpkin cream cheese bread is the perfect fall recipe to make.
+Moist, soft, and packed with flavor.
+It’s easy to make and doesn’t require any special skills.
 The cream cheese filling adds an extra flavor and creamy texture.
 You can use fresh pumpkin or pumpkin puree, the choice is yours, and it tastes delicious either way.

 How to make pumpkin puree?

-Note: For exact measurements and directions see the recipe card below!
+Note: For exact measurements, see the recipe card below!

 This is one of those recipes where you don’t need any special tools to make it.
 A couple of bowls and a mixing spoon, that’s it.